-- 11. All banners, posters, chalk, and washable window paint are required to be removed no later than 24 hours following event by the group who displayed them. - 12.
+- 10. The Coordinator of Student Engagement must approve all banners - a.
+Only recognized student organizations, University administrative and academic departments may hang banners on any campus facility, unless approved in advance. - 11.
+All banners, posters, chalk, and washable window paint are required to be removed no later than 24 hours following event by the group who displayed them. - 12.
 Information on posting other items such as small banners, fliers, and bulletin board posting policies, is available from the Coordinator of Student Engagement. - 13.
 Failure to Comply - a.
-Organizations in violation of this posting policy will be notified in via email by the Coordinator of Student Engagement within 7 working days of the violation and may be assessed for any cleanup and damages. - b.
+Organizations in violation of this posting policy will be notified in via email by the Coordinator of Student Engagement within 7 working days of the violation and may be assessed for any cleanup and damages.

+- b.
 The organization's advisor will also be notified of the violation. - c.
 Continued violations of this policy will result in the loss of posting privileges